 An electrician must realize that there are several debt collection laws which need to be followed, some laws apply to the original creditor as well.
 If a collection agency is handling your case, their staff is well trained to handle customer excuses and still collect money diplomatically while following the mandatory debt collection laws.

-Equipped with a advance ( and costly) Skip tracing tools, they will locate the debtor even if they have shifted or if their contact information has changed.
-Internal staff of an electrician not only hates following up with non-paying customers, they are neither trained nor have tools to successfully execute the recovery process, especially if the payment is more than 30-60 days past due.
+Equipped with an advance ( and costly) Skip tracing tools, they will locate the debtor even if they have shifted or if their contact information has changed.
+The internal staff of an electrician not only hates following up with non-paying customers, they are neither trained nor have tools to successfully execute the recovery process, especially if the payment is more than 30-60 days past due.